8gears/n8n-helm-chart/README.md

 # N8N Specific Config Section

-Every possible n8n config value can be set, even if it is now mentioned in the excerpt below.
+Every possible n8n config value can be set, even if it is not mentioned in the excerpt below.
 All application config settings are described in the:
 [n8n configuration options](https://github.com/n8n-io/n8n/blob/master/packages/cli/src/config/schema.ts).
-Treat the n8n provided config documentation as the source of truth, this Charts just forwards everything to the n8n.
+Treat the n8n provided config documentation as the source of truth, this Charts just forwards everything to n8n.

 ```yaml
 database: